isekream/CodeCompass/windsurfrules.md

 - Create role-based dashboards that correlate logs, metrics, and traces for troubleshooting.
 - Ship logs and metrics to centralized platforms with appropriate retention policies.
 - Implement anomaly detection for identifying unusual patterns in performance or security.

+### Chaos Engineering Rules
+- Apply chaos engineering to proactively identify weaknesses by injecting controlled failures in systems.
+- Follow a scientific approach: define steady state metrics, formulate specific hypotheses, and design controlled experiments.
+- Focus on realistic failure modes: resource exhaustion, network issues, instance failures, and dependency problems.
+- Start with small blast radius and gradually increase scope as confidence grows; use extreme caution in production.
+- Implement automated stop conditions that halt experiments if metrics degrade beyond acceptable thresholds.
+- Always have a clear rollback plan and maintain control plane access during experiments.
+- Use dedicated chaos tools (e.g., Gremlin, Steadybit, LitmusChaos) instead of ad-hoc scripts for safe fault injection.
+- Integrate chaos practices into the development lifecycle and CI/CD pipelines for pre-production environments.
+- Conduct regular "Game Day" exercises to test incident response procedures and team communication.
+- Document and share experiment results to improve collective understanding and system robustness.

 ## Framework-Specific Guidelines